dimpase/M2/D-language.md

   * Using meta-x compile in emacs, we recompile the file (in d directory) but didn't produce a new version of the program.
   * Have to go back to the [build-directory]/Macaulay2/bin and recompile the program with `make`.
   * Next exercise is to add a new function to the file actors3.d and expose it at the top level.
+  * `Ctrl-X v =` will show you differences between your file and last git commit.